jnk0le/random/pipeline cycle test/README.md

 ### stores

 [both] base address and offset must be available 1 cycle earlier than normally

+[both?] stores can pipeline with preceding load (incl data forwarding) only when targeting the same memory block (bus?) (e.g. CCM vs SRAM1 on f407)

 [both] immediate offset store (+ pre and post indexed on cm4) effectively execute in 1 cycle